massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

     > **Note**: If there are any build errors, review the **Program.cs** file in the **Allfiles (F):\\Allfiles\\Labs\\07\\Solution\\GraphClient** folder.

-1. Observe the message rendered in the output from the currently running console application.
-Record the value of the **code** rendered in the message.
-You will use this value later in the lab.
+1. Observe the message in the output from the currently running console application.
+Record the value of the code in the message.
+You'll use this value later in the lab.

 1. On the taskbar, select the **Microsoft Edge** icon.

-1. In the open browser window, navigate to the following url: <https://microsoft.com/devicelogin>.
+1. In the open browser window, go to <https://microsoft.com/devicelogin>.

-1. On the **Enter code** web page, perform the following actions:
+1. On the **Enter code** webpage, perform the following actions:

-    1. In the **Code** text box, enter the value of the **code** you copied earlier in the lab.
+    1. In the **Code** text box, enter the value of the code that you copied earlier in the lab.

     1. Select **Next**.

-1. On the login web page, perfom the following actions:
+1. On the login webpage, perform the following actions:

-    1. Enter the **email address** for your Microsoft account, and then select **Next**.
+    1. Enter the email address for your Microsoft account, and then select **Next**.

-    1. Enter the **password** for your Microsoft account, and then select **Sign in**.
+    1. Enter the password for your Microsoft account, and then select **Sign in**.

-    > **Note**: You may have the option to select an existing Microsoft account as opposed to signing in again.
+    > **Note**: You might have the option to select an existing Microsoft account as opposed to signing in again.

 1. Close the currently open browser window.

-1. Return to the currently running **Visual Studio Code** application.
+1. Return to the currently running Visual Studio Code application.

-1. Observe the rendered output from the Microsoft Graph request in the currently running console application.
+1. Observe the output from the Microsoft Graph request in the currently running console application.

 1. Select **Kill Terminal** or the **Recycle Bin** icon to close the currently open terminal and any associated processes.

 #### Review

-In this exercise, you queried the Microsoft Graph using the SDK and MSAL-based authentication.
+In this exercise, you queried Microsoft Graph by using the SDK and MSAL-based authentication.

 ### Exercise 4: Clean up your subscription